 Mix exciting Manhattan tourism all day with quiet, uncrowded, Inwood at night.
-This large, private bedroom in Northern Manhattan comfortably holds 4 (can be 5), is steps from A Express subway, and 30 minutes from Times Square.
-Even 2 friendly cats.
+This large, private bedroom in Northern Manhattan comfortably holds 4, is steps from A Express subway, and 30 min. from Times Square.
+Also a friendly cat who loves guests.

 Please do not contact me with no profile.

 Welcome to my home in Inwood, the best kept secret in New York City.
 I hope you have a wonderful time while you're here, and in addition to giving you tips and advice about your visit, my two cats and I will make sure you are comfortable and secure.

 17 x 9 feet (46 square meters), 9 foot/2.7 meter ceilings

 2 5-foot (1.5 meter) windows with lots of light

 1 multi-tiered Queen air mattress - sleeps two (20 inches/ 50 cm high with pillow top mattress pad)